-Latest Section 106 balance - funds in the account
+Latest Section 106 balance - funds in the account excluding commitments

-Table 4.1: S106 funds in the account (31 March 2023)
+Table 4.1: S106 funds in the account (not committed at 31 March 2024)

-On 31 March 2023, the Council had collected the following S106 funds which can be split into the following pots.
+On 31 March 2024, the Council had collected the following S106 funds which can be split into the following pots.
 These funds have been secured through the Local Plan policies and have been sub-divided into smaller pots based on the wording of each S106 agreement.
 Funds secured from S106 agreements must be spent in accordance with the legal agreement and many of these funds must be spent in specific locations or on specific items.